matthetherington/Blazor-Memoire/README.md

 [![CI](https://img.shields.io/github/actions/workflow/status/matthetherington/Blazor-Memoire/publish.yml?style=for-the-badge&label=Publish%20to%20NuGet&labelColor=143642&color=FE5F55)](https://github.com/matthetherington/Blazor-Memoire/actions/workflows/publish.yml)

-A Blazor `<Memo>` component, similar to React's [`useMemo`](https://react.dev/reference/react/useMemo#skipping-re-rendering-of-components) that freezes its child subtree until explicit dependency keys change, preventing unnecessary re-renders.
+A Blazor `<Memo>` component, similar to React's [`useMemo`](https://react.dev/reference/react/useMemo#skipping-re-rendering-of-components) that freezes its child subtree until explicit dependency keys change, preventing unnecessary re-renders and making lifecycle methods fire only when there's been a true change.

 ## Why memoisation?

-Blazor re-renders a child whenever its parent renders, but not always. `ComponentBase` has a built-in optimization: if a component's parameters are all primitive, immutable types (`string`, `int`, `bool`, `DateTime`, etc - [see all](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ChangeDetection.cs#L48)) and none of their values changed, Blazor skips the re-render for you.
+Blazor re-renders a child whenever its parent renders, but not always. `ComponentBase` has a built-in optimisation: if a component's parameters are all primitive, immutable types (`string`, `int`, `bool`, `DateTime`, etc - [see all](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ChangeDetection.cs#L48)) and none of their values changed, Blazor skips the re-render for you.
 That's why simple components often feel "free": the framework is quietly detecting that nothing changed.

-That optimization only covers primitives though.
+That optimisation only covers primitives though.
 As soon as a component takes a complex parameter, for example an object, a `List<int>`, a `string[]`, a record, or `Action` / `Func<T>`, Blazor can no longer prove it's unchanged, so it plays it safe and re-renders every time the parent does.
 This often catches people out because a component that rendered efficiently for weeks suddenly starts re-rendering on every parent update, and the only thing that changed was adding